San Isidro metro station

 San Isidro is a Panama Metro station on Line 1.
 It was open on 15 August 2015 as the northern terminus of an extension of Line 1 from Los Andes.
+On 25 April 2024, the line was extended to Villa Zaita, and San Isidro ceased to be the terminus.
 It is an elevated station.

 San Isidro station is located in San Miguelito District, above Highway 3, in San Isidro neighborhood.